-A program contains nonnegative integers.
-With the conventional representation of the nonnegative integers in base 2, it is not possible to know where a word representing an integer ends in a sequence of 0's and 1's: we need a prefix code of the integers.
+The program contains nonnegative integers.
+If we use the representation of the nonnegative integers in base 2, it will not be possible to know when the corresponding word ends; thus we need a prefix code of the integers.
 Of course, such a code should have a small length complexity (for instance, the well-known base-1 representation 1^n0 is not acceptable).
-So, we will first describe a method to encode the nonnegative integers efficiently (Section 4.1).
+So, we will first describe a method to encode the nonnegative integers (Section 4.1).

-Then we will describe the encoding of an elementary operation and the whole program (Section 4.2), and finally, Section 4.3 will deal with the size of the program.
+Then we will describe the encoding of an elementary operation and the whole program (Section 4.2), and finally we will deal with the size of the program (Section 4.3).